 - Crime Rate: Safer than 0% of U.S. cities

 Both a popular tourist destination and one of the best beach cities in the U.S., Myrtle Beach is a great place to live near the ocean!
-This East Coast city offers an abundance of jobs in the hospitality industry, thanks to its 1,000+ restaurants, 80+ golf courses, and shopping complexes like Broadway at the Beach.
+This East Coast city offers an abundance of jobs in the hospitality industry, thanks to its 1,500+ restaurants, 80+ golf courses, and shopping complexes like Broadway at the Beach.
 Of course, it’s not all work in this South Carolina oceanside town!
-There are tons of family-friendly activities at local attractions like Myrtle Beach Boardwalk & Promenade, which features the SkyWheel, amazing restaurants, annual festivals, beach access, and more.
-In addition, Myrtle Beach offers good real estate opportunities, as it’s one of the best places for buying vacation homes and a top spot for Airbnb rentals!
+There are tons of family-friendly activities at local attractions like the Myrtle Beach Boardwalk—which features the SkyWheel, amazing restaurants, annual festivals, beach access, and more.
+In addition, Myrtle Beach offers fantastic real estate opportunities, as it’s one of the best places for buying vacation homes and a top spot for Airbnb rentals!

 Things to Do in Myrtle Beach

-Get the best parts of amusement and water parks right on the beach at Family Kingdom Amusement Park.
+Experience the thrill of roller coasters and water rides right on the beach at Family Kingdom Amusement Park.
 Head up to North Myrtle Beach to cast a line and try your hand at fishing on the Cherry Grove Pier.
-Check out one of the city’s best beaches, The Golden Mile, for a quieter beach day.
-Hit the links at The Dunes Golf & Beach Club, which has been recognized as one of the best golf courses in South Carolina.
+Spend the afternoon soaking up the sun, flying a kite, or playing frisbee along The Golden Mile.
+Hit the links at The Dunes Golf & Beach Club—recognized as one of the best golf courses in South Carolina.
 Order a Full Stack of Pancakes, Red Velvet Waffle, or Crab Meat Omelet at the National House of Pancakes.
-Make your way to Hook & Barrel for some Pan Seared Scallops or Grilled Octopus with specialty cocktails.
-Grab dinner in a casual, beach-themed setting at Flip Flop Bar & Grill, where you can sink your teeth into some Gulf Wings or a Flip Flop Philly.
-Or have some weekend fun with cocktails, live music, and karaoke at Scotty’s Beach Bar.
+Indulge in Pan-Seared Scallops or Crab Cakes with specialty cocktails like Fish House Punch at the nautical Hook & Barrel.
+Sink your teeth into some Gulf Wings, Crab Dip, or a Flip-Flop Philly in a casual, beach-themed setting at Flip Flops Bar & Grill.
+Or have some weekend fun with cocktails, live music, and karaoke along the oceanfront at Scotty’s Beach Bar.

 - Population: 20,980